SBL-Kimlab/TaxaAssignPy/README.md

 `conda install -c bioconda rdp_classifier -y`

 ## Usage
-In the TaxaSignpy pipeline, there are seven different modules in detail.
+In the TaxaAssignPy pipeline, there are seven different modules in detail.
 If you want to see the results of each step, you can use an individual module as below.

 ```
-import TaxaSign
+import TaxaAssign

 path = "directory of the folder which contains sequence data"
-TaxaSign.taxasign( path )
+TaxaAssign.taxaassign( path )
-TaxaSign.taxasign.fastq_merge()
+TaxaAssign.taxaassign.fastq_merge()
-TaxaSign.taxasign.fastq_filtering()
+TaxaAssign.taxaassign.fastq_filtering()
-TaxaSign.taxasign.OTU_defining()
+TaxaAssign.taxaassign.OTU_defining()
-TaxaSign.taxasign.taxonomy_assigning()
+TaxaAssign.taxaassign.taxonomy_assigning()
-TaxaSign.taxasign.analysis_statistic()
+TaxaAssign.taxaassign.analysis_statistic()
-TaxaSign.taxasign.result_summary()
+TaxaAssign.taxaassign.result_summary()
 ```

 or if you want to run all the processes at once, the module as below can be used.

 ```
-impot TaxaSign
+impot TaxaAssign

 path = "directory of the folder which contains sequence data"
 TaxaSign.autorun_all( path )